Home ยป Recipes ยป Purple Pickled Daikon Radish Recipe

 I have grown with them as a child, mostly cucumber pickles and cabbage with carrots.
 But when I tried Korean or Asian-style pickles made from daikon or big radish for the first time, there was nothing stopping me.

-My first ever try at our favorite Korean restaurant, where they served us those Korean pickled radishes.
+My first ever try at our favorite Korean restaurant, where they served us those Korean pickled radishes and pickled rainbow radishes.
 Of course, I had to ask for a full recipe to make Korean radish for you.

 And there I went making white pickled daikon and rainbow banchan pickles because why not.
 They suggested, and that was all I needed.
 Little push.
 And it is super easy to make.
 Why would I make only one recipe when I can make more?
 And combine them into beautiful colors?